 Bus Education Program for Schools

-The Busways Bus Education Program for Schools is now open for 2020 bookings.
+The Busways Bus Education Program for Schools has been postponed until further notice.

 The Program (previously known as the Busways School Bus Safety Program) has been updated to cater for the newly introduced PDHPE syllabus now used in all NSW schools.
 It incorporates more key safety messages and learnings about areas of bus travel.

 Busways’ Bus Education Program for Schools core safety module aims to educate students to stay safe on and around buses.

 Students encounter and interact with buses regularly when travelling to and from school, whether they catch the bus, receive a lift or make their own way.
 Bus safety education in schools is important in preparing and equipping students with the knowledge, skills and positive attitude that will enable them to stay safe when traveling.